 Inspired by the “talking car”, Tom raced home and sketched what would soon become the world’s first solar-powered audio Bible – the MegaVoice.
 He jotted down that the device needed to be affordable, tough-as-nails, hold an entire Bible and be easy for illiterate and blind people to navigate.

-With the vision on paper, Tom soon met Ken Crowell, an American engineer with a love for Israel and a passion for God’s Word.
+With the vision on paper, Tom soon met Ken Crowell, an American engineer with a love for God’s Chosen People and a passion for God’s Word.
 The Lord soon added businessman J. Rudolf Geigy to the team.
 A biblical threefold cord was formed as the three pioneers begin turning Tom’s vision into reality.
 Before long they would produce the world’s first solar powered audio Bible.

 Today, Tom and his wife Merriel continue to live in Australia where they partner with hundreds of ministries spreading God’s Word in thousands of languages to countless millions.